 Every year, natural events, from drought and wildfires to hurricanes and hail, impact the businesses of farmers and ranchers across the country.
-Currently, the Four Corners region of the […]
+Currently, the Four Corners region of the U.S. is experiencing exceptional drought (the worst category!) and most of the Southwest is experiencing some level of drought or dry conditions.
+In addition to […]

 By Tyler Hoyt | We cannot keep sweeping our water problems under the rug, hoping that the next wet season will save us.
 We need proactive measures that save water before it is wasted on all levels.